MartinGris/node-red-contrib-skoda-connect/README.md

 ## Usage skoda-set node

 You need a Skoda connect account.
 In the node enter mail and password.
 Currently two functions can be selected in the dropdown.
-Each function needs a different payload
+Each function needs a different payload.
 For setting the target temperature of the climater pass the value as double in the payload field.
 For switching the climater on or off pass a boolean in the payload field.
 Both functions need a VIN number (string).
 ```js
 	{